 In order to effectively control a heavy infestation, two treatments are required in the first year.
 The first needs to be fast-acting to kill the larvae.
 Transtect™ is a quick absorption insecticide that effectively controls borers and will move into your tree in about a week.
 Following up with a Imidacloprid™ application will provide one full year of protection.
 Annual imidacloprid™ applications will then maintain this protection with no need for additional Transtect™.

-If you have a birch tree in the Portland, Oregon or Vancouver, Washington area and would like help maintaining its health or treating a beetle infestation, give Cascade Tree Works a call.
+If you have a birch tree in the Greater Vancouver, Washington area and would like help maintaining its health or treating a beetle infestation, give Cascade Tree Works a call.
 Our experts are happy to assist you in keeping your tree beautiful for years to come.
 Contact us today for a free consultation.